BBonifield/dotfiles/README.md

-# the dots
+# dotfiles

-Big thanks to [@holman](https://github.com/holman) for [the inspiration/framework](https://github.com/holman/dotfiles).
-I took what he did and modified it for my purposes.
+Big thanks to [@holman](https://github.com/holman) for [the inspiration](https://github.com/holman/dotfiles) to help others organize their dotfiles.
+And many thanks to [@bbonifield](https://github.com/bbonifield) for getting me to be sane about my config

 ## Pre-reqs